adambraimbridge/concepts-rw-neo4j/README.md

 ### PUT /{taxonomy}/{uuid}

-The only mandatory field is the uuid
+The mandatory fields are the prefUUID, prefLabel, type, and sourceRepresentations.
+Inside each sourceRepresentation uuid, prefLabel, type, authority and authorityValue.
+Failure to provide mandatory fields will return 400 bad request.

 Every request results in an attempt to update that concept